nbloomf/kreb-scout/README.md

 * Discoverability: As the library grows, just knowing what exists is hard.
 Need a (preferably automated) way to organize/search.
 Tags?
 * Documentation: Feivel templates are naturally literate due to semantics of import.
 Make the library its own documentation.
 Key features: hyperlinking between sections, show all parameters with meaning, description of problem, examples.
 HTML with embedded latex seems a natural choice. (pandoc?)

+Idea: can both of these problems be solved by making kreb-scout a literate hakyll site?

 Theory of problem templates
 ---------------------------